-About the Dar El Bacha Musée des Confluences
+About Dar El Bacha — Musée des confluences

 About the National Museum of Weaving and Carpets – Dar Si Saïd de Marrakech

-In the heart of the old medina of the Ochre City, Dar Si Saïd is a real architectural gem.
-This palace, which was built for Si Saïd Ben Moussa – who held the position of Minister of War under the regency of his brother Ba Hmad, is an excellent example of 19th century local Moroccan architecture, both through its decoration and its structure.
+In the heart of the old medina of the Ochre City, Dar Si Saïd is an architectural gem.
+This palace, which was built for Si Saïd Ben Moussa – who held the position of Minister of War under the regency of his brother Ba Hmad – Is an excellent example of 19th century local Moroccan architecture, both through its decoration and its structure.
 After it was handed over to the Moroccan National Museums Foundation and following its restoration, it re-opened its doors to offer visitors the perfect venue for admiring the ancestral arts of weaving and carpets.